cszach/reveal-init/README.md

 same meaning.

-The same terms (either The Unlicense's terms or the written permission) are also applied to other assets presented in this repository, excluding the copy of The Unlicense.
+The same terms (either The Unlicense's terms or the written permission) are also applied to other assets in this repository, excluding the copy of The Unlicense.